-For an effective Microservices architecture, you would need an automated CI / CD procedure and artefact registries.
+For an effective Microservices architecture, you would need an automated CI / CD procedure and artifact registries.
 Orchestration can assist very well in running and managing this.
 It can help in managing disparate isolated settings, resources, storage distributions, etc. It can help in performing deployments and rollbacks with automatic scheduling, service detection, and load balancing.
 It can be of great assistance in dealing with app configurations and executing centralized logging systems, metrics gathering and tracing, etc.

 It is like a virtual machine, simulating a real machine with many similarities but significant architectural variations.
 Containers execute on a unified OS kernel isolating itself from the environment when moved from a single computing background to another.
 There has been much of a comparison between Serverless and Containers and that is quite interesting!

-Containerization offers a modern, robust, scalable, future proof architecture.
+Containerization offers a modern, robust, scalable, future-proof architecture.
 It leverages the newest modernization in distributed systems and large-scale app development.

 The container technology disseminates a large and complex monolithic app into container-based microservices.
 Performance fine-tuning can be easily done on a microservice level.

 It is difficult to effectively build microservices without containerization.
-Services will always need containers, as they simplify development, testing, deployment and implementation.
+Services will always need containers, as they simplify development, testing, deployment, and implementation.

-In today’s IT glorified era, applications are being executed in containers instead of virtual machines.
-Considered as one of the most rapidly advancing technology, what lies at the core of containerization is Docker – the media through which users can seamlessly do the packing, distribution, and management of applications within containers.
+In today’s IT-glorified era, applications are being executed in containers instead of virtual machines.
+Considered one of the most rapidly advancing technology, what lies at the core of containerization is Docker – the media through which users can seamlessly do the packing, distribution, and management of applications within containers.
 It facilitates the automatic deployment of apps within software containers which allow the users to chip in all needed parts like libraries as a unified pack.